chentianlu/BiOFI-pre/README.md

 data comparing of humans and other species such as animals or plants, which provides new insights to human health and disease.
-However, there are no suitable dual-omics analysis strategies to select feature and group combining information from microbiome-metabolite data crossing species.
+However, there are no suitable dual-omics analysis strategies to select feature and group combining information from microbiome-metabolome data crossing species.
 Here we develop an R package, BiOFI, which first comes up with a comprehensive comparison of dual-omics profiles from different species based on microbiome-metabolite data.
 BiOFI offers five functions